intersystems-community/vscode-objectscript/docs/ExtensionUI.md

 - **Add Server Namespace to Workspace...** - in context menu of folders
 - **Import and Compile** - in context menu of folders and files when you are connected to an InterSystems server
-- **Import Without Compilation** - in context menu of folders and files
+- **Import Without Compilation** - in context menu of folders and files when you are connected to an InterSystems server

 ## InterSystems Tools View